marble999/freshlygenerated/content/posts/Salted-Caramel-Brownies.md

 ![](https://static01.nyt.com/images/2016/06/07/dining/salted-caramel-brownie-2/salted-caramel-brownie-2-videoSixteenByNineJumbo1600-v2.jpg)

-*It doesn’t get much more Instagrammable than this chocolate brownie with caramel, pecans, and whipped cream.
-Here’s a recipe from Lindsey Palmer, dessert chef at Blue Agave in New York City and author of A Classic Pumpkin Baking Book.*
+*It doesn't get much more Instagrammable than this chocolate brownie with caramel, pecans, and whipped cream.
+Here's a recipe from Lindsey Palmer, dessert chef at Blue Agave in New York City and author of A Classic Pumpkin Baking Book.*
 ### Ingredients

 :